🧬

 Are Westies good with children?

-Yes, they are generally affectionate and playful, though supervision is recommended with very young children.
+Yes, they are generally sturdy and playful, but supervision is always recommended due to their terrier nature.

 Do Westies shed a lot?

-They are considered low-shedding, but they require regular brushing and professional grooming to manage their coat.
+They are considered low-shedding, but they require regular professional grooming and hand-stripping to maintain coat health.

 View Official FCI Standard